Skip to main content

 Steps

-1. From the LOADER prompt, enter the boot_recovery -partner command.
+1. From the LOADER prompt, enter the command:

-The screen will displays the message Starting boot media recovery (BMR) process press Ctrl-C to abort… and begins initial checks.
+Starting boot media recovery (BMR) process.
+Press Ctrl-C to abort…

 key manager is not configured.
 Exiting.